itsmeknt/emacs-config/README.md

 `C-c a g` - open Gptel buffer menu

-`C-c a RET` - send all text from beginning of buffer up until the cursor to Gptel
+`C-c a RET` - send selected text, or if none selected, all text from beginning of buffer up until the cursor, to Gptel

 `C-c a DEL` - after highlighting text, this will open a buffer where you can prompt Gptel to rewrite the text (e.g. translate it to another language)